-To accept an OVW award, the signed award document and the special conditions should be submitted by using one of the following methods:
+To accept an OVW award, the signed award document and the special conditions should be submitted to OVW via email to OVW.Acceptance@usdoj.gov.

-- Email a scanned copy to OVW.Acceptance@usdoj.gov - Fax to 202-514-7045

 To accept an award from the COPS Office, the signed award document and the special conditions must be signed electronically in the COPS Agency Portal.